hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_account.html.markdown

 * `endpoint` - The endpoint used to connect to the Cognitive Service Account.

-* `primary_access_key` - A key that can be used when connecting to the Cognitive Service Account.
+* `primary_access_key` - A primary access key which can be used to connect to the Cognitive Service Account.

-* `secondary_access_key` - The second key that can be used as an alternative to key1 when connecting to the Cognitive Service Account.
+* `secondary_access_key` - The secondary access key which can be used to connect to the Cognitive Service Account.

 ## Import